Frequently Asked Questions

 I absolutely realize that there are many free resources online and I strongly encourage you to take advantage of those.
 That's exactly what I've done plenty of!
 I'm also aware that it can be disappointing to find out that you have to pay in order to speak to someone when you just need a couple of questions answered.
 However, I am only one person with only so much bandwidth.
 So I have provided this FAQ to answer many of the questions I receive most often, and I've linked to free resources I've found useful over the years in every FAQ answer I could.

-But, if you would like to take advantage of the many thousands of dollars I've spent on conferences, courses, experiments, and other education; as well as the countless thousands of hours I've spent taking in the above educational sources as well as every online resource I could get my hands on, learning and failing and trying again and learning more every single day since 2015, I have made consult calls available to you.
+But, if you would like to take advantage of the many thousands of dollars I've spent on conferences, courses, experiments, and other education; as well as the countless thousands of hours I've spent taking in the above educational sources and every online resource I could get my hands on, learning and failing and trying again and learning more every single day since 2015, I have made consult calls available.

 What advice do you have for writers and aspiring authors?